Guiseley

-Guiseley (/ˈɡaɪzlɪ/ GHYZE-lee) is a town in metropolitan borough of the City of Leeds, West Yorkshire, England.
+Guiseley (/ˈɡaɪzlɪ/ GHYZE-lee) is a small town in the metropolitan borough of the City of Leeds, West Yorkshire, England.
 Historically part of the West Riding of Yorkshire, it is situated south of Otley and Menston and is now a north-western suburb of Leeds.

-It sits in the Guiseley and Rawdon ward of Leeds City Council and the Pudsey parliamentary constituency.
-At the 2001 census, Guiseley with Rawdon had a population of over 21,000, increasing to 22,347 at the 2011 Census.
+It sits in the Guiseley and Rawdon ward of Leeds City Council and the Leeds North West parliamentary constituency.
+At the 2001 census, Guiseley with Rawdon had a population of over 21,000, increasing to 22,347 at the 2011 census.

-The A65, which passes through the town, is the main shopping street.
+The A65 Otley Road, which passes through the town, is the main shopping street.
 Guiseley railway station has regular train services into Leeds, Bradford and Ilkley stations on the Wharfedale Line.

 Etymology

 The name of Guiseley is first attested in an eleventh-century copy of a charter from around 972, as Gislicleh; it next appears in the Domesday Book of 1086 as Gisele and similar variants.
 The early spelling suggests that the first element of the name is an Old English personal name Gīslic.
 No such name is otherwise attested, but it is a plausible nickname form of names beginning in Gīsl-, such as Gīslbeorht.
 The second element comes from the Old English word lēah ('open land in woodland').
 Thus the name seems once to have meant 'Gīslic's clearing'.

+The etymologies of local field- and street-names were studied in detail by Henry R. Daniels.

 History

 There have been Stone Age and Bronze Age finds in Guiseley and a Roman road, Road 72b, ran nearby on Guiseley Moor.
 A Saxon settlement existed around a spring which is now called Guiseley Wells and provided drinking water.

 It was a largely farming community until the 18th century, when cottage-based woollen industry arose.
-In Victorian times it became industrialized, acquiring a railway connection in 1865 and a town hall (now Guiseley Theatre) in 1867.
+In Victorian times it became industrialised, acquiring a railway connection in 1865 and a town hall (now Guiseley Theatre) in 1867.

 Guiseley was an ancient parish in the West Riding of Yorkshire from the 12th century.
 The parish also included the townships of Carlton, Horsforth, Rawdon and Yeadon, all of which became separate civil parishes in 1866.
-In 1937 the civil parish of Guiseley was abolished and merged into the new Aireborough Urban District.
+In 1894 Guiseley became an urban district, on 1 April 1937 the district was abolished to form Aireborough Urban District, part also went to Ilkley Urban District.
+On 1 April 1937 the parish was abolished to form Aireborough, part also went to Ilkley.
+In 1931 the parish had a population of 5,607.
 In 1974 Aireborough was itself abolished and absorbed into the City of Leeds Metropolitan District in the new county of West Yorkshire.